What’s going on here?

 By applying Occam's razor to the meaning and purpose of existence and consciousness, we see that it makes most sense to believe that existence is purposeful; this explains why the universe gave rise to human beings who have brains which produce minds which produce consciousness and awareness.
 By contrast the other hypothesis must explain this whole evolution as a most improbable series of accidents that just happened to all lead to more and more intelligence and more and more order, in direct contradiction to the laws of thermodynamics.

 To test our hypothesis that existence has meaning and purpose, we ask, does the evolutionary unfolding of the observable universe seem to proceed as if it had an underlying purpose?
-Indeed, the observable history of the universe is one of increasing intelligence, so much so that the physicists Brandon Carter, John D. Barrow and Frank J. Tipler have proposed the Anthropic principle, which hypothesizes that the evolution of the universe unfolds such as to always increase intelligence, consciousness, and information processing.
+Indeed, the observable history of the universe is one of increasing complexity and then increasing intelligence, so much so that the physicists Brandon Carter, John D. Barrow and Frank J. Tipler have proposed the Anthropic principle, which hypothesizes that the evolution of the universe unfolds such as to always increase intelligence, consciousness, and information processing.
 Indeed, this Anthropic principle, when analyzed, seems to hold true and also to pass the test of Occam's razor, in that no other hypothesis yet surmised seems to so economically explain the unfolding of the evolution of the universe and life as we observe it to have happened.

 The best minds of every society and culture that has ever existed all around the world have often come to surprisingly similar understandings about human existence and meaning.
 These ideas, which are known as the Perennial Philosophy, form the common underpinnings of almost every human religion that has ever existed.
 Even the best minds of modern science, including the discoverers of Quantum Physics and Relativity Theory, have expounded personal understandings of the philosophical basis of existence that are in accord with the Perennial Philosophy, including Albert Einstein, Werner Heisenberg, Erwin Schrodinger, Louis De Broglie, James Jeans, Max Planck, Wolfgang Pauli, and Arthur Eddington.
 An appeal to "authority" is not a "proof"; and I by no means mean to imply that these scientific giants believed that quantum physics and relativity "proved" the existence of God and purpose; but rather, that each of them found the concepts of spirit and purpose to be compatible with modern physics and appealing to the human understanding.

 Religious truth is relative, theories are improved, new paradigms adopted.
-But we do have a choice, and we should choose to adopt those theories and paradigms which best fit the facts, best promote the common welfare, and offer the best vision of the future.
+But we do have a choice, and we should choose to adopt those theories and paradigms that best fit the facts, best promote the common welfare, and offer the best vision of the future.
 Indeed, we need a common vision, common goals, and a community of meaning.

 And our choices in these matters can be guided by reason, just as our scientific theories are.
 Karl Popper, the eminent theoretician of scientific method, has posited that in order to be a good scientific theory, a theory must be falsifiable.
 What this often means in a practical sense is that a scientific theory must be able to predict certain experimental outcomes which, if not forthcoming, would serve to falsify the theory itself.
 In religious terms, we can strive for an equivalent falsifiability of process.
-Where it is impossible to perform actual experiments on the entire history and future of the human race and the universe, we can instead observe the results which various processes have in human affairs.
+Where it is impossible to perform actual experiments on the entire history and future of the human race and the universe, we can instead observe the results that various processes have in human affairs.
 One religious theory is not as good as the next; we do have a choice to make, and an important one.
 We should make a sound choice based on reason, evidence, and observation.

 At the end of the day, there are two options.
 Either some underlying purpose or power designed things so conscious beings could evolve, or else we came about by a long series of compete accidents.
 But if we came about by accident, we should still devise core meanings and values and attempt to impose them on reality to the best of our ability.
 The long history of religion and art provide a solid basis on which to start.